kirillzhosul/gofra/docs/tutorial/variables.md

 Static variable is such variable that is defined outside of an function (e.g at top level) while being compiled it located in static memory segment at runtime (e.g data / bss) section, it always initialized and persist it value between function calls (as anyone may modify that variable)

-Local variable is such variable that is define inside an function, while being compiled it will be translated into local region on an stack, so with each function call with that variable it will be reseted
+Local variable is such variable that is define inside an function, while being compiled it will be translated into local region on an stack, so with each function call with that variable it will be reset

 ```gofra